 You can check out some of her incredible projects through her website: http://www.kristinagrahamphotography.com/.

-MAKING THE WAIT WORTH IT
+kevin is MAKING THE WAIT WORTH IT

 “Dream Big helped me start uncovering, prioritizing and clarifying many of my dreams.
 I was beginning a journey that would take over 2 years to be selected to manage a third franchise with Chick-fil-A. I didn’t want to waste 2 years pushing back all the dreams I had brewing while I worked to be selected for this franchise.
 My Dream Big journey led me to share my story with our team members and community about how we should approach business with purpose.
 Additionally, how to utilize a 15-acre training property, which we later converted to a community center called The FARM.

 Today, we are still the selection process.
 I am so thankful that this time has allowed us to realize that happiness and joy is not tied up in being chosen or not.
 Expecting Setbacks has been part of the journey and met with a sense of wonder of what God’s plan is.
 My team and I are still writing our story, which has taken much more time than I ever imagined.
 I have a new respect for authors.
 Yet is has provided a process to organize 1000 different ideas floating around to clarify our message.
 We are taking steps to complete this project by the end of the year.
 I have also encouraged new team members to come on this journey with me.
 Dream Big has given me confidence that we are not alone in our crazy plans and shouldn’t hold back from exploring new adventures.
 The community center has taken shape as a counseling center for adoptive and foster parents, all while providing a home for some donkeys and goats and music.
 The perfect FARM combination.”